Mindfulness

 There is also something worth naming for people who find that mindfulness surfaces difficult emotions or memories.
 For some people, especially those who have experienced trauma, turning attention inward can feel destabilising rather than grounding.
 This is a real response, not a sign of weakness or failure.
 Trauma-sensitive approaches to mindfulness, developed by researchers like David Treleaven, recognise that standard mindfulness instructions are not one-size-fits-all.
 Shorter practice periods, open-eyes practice, and movement-based attention can all be valid alternatives.

-What the Awareness Is Actually For
+Metacognitive Awareness: What the Practice Is Actually Building

 If mindfulness is not fundamentally about relaxation, what is it actually for?
 The honest answer is that it builds a particular capacity: the ability to notice your own mental and emotional states without being fully swept away by them.
 Psychologists sometimes call this metacognitive awareness.
 It is the difference between being angry and knowing you are angry.
 Between feeling anxious and observing the anxiety with some small degree of separation.

 The implication here is not that relaxation practices have no value.
-Progressive muscle relaxation, diaphragmatic breathing, body scans used specifically for winding down, these are legitimate and well-supported tools.
+Progressive muscle relaxation, diaphragmatic breathing, body scans used specifically for winding down: these are legitimate and well-supported tools.
 They do different things from mindfulness, and understanding the difference helps people choose the right tool for the moment.

-If you are trying to fall asleep, a relaxation practice may serve you better than formal mindfulness.
-If you are trying to understand a recurring emotional pattern, or break a habit loop, or respond more skillfully to stress rather than just recover from it, mindfulness is the more relevant practice.
+• If you are trying to break a habit loop or respond more skillfully to stress rather than just recover from it, mindfulness is again the better fit.

 The two can coexist.
 Many mindfulness sessions do end with a feeling of calm, and there is nothing wrong with appreciating that.
 The problem is only when calm becomes the metric by which we judge whether the practice worked.
 By that measure, a session where you stayed present with anxiety and did not flee from it would count as a failure.
 It is, in fact, the opposite.